-This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.
+"How To Prepare for a Hurricane 2024" was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Hurricane preparedness is critical when a storm is headed in your direction.
 Powerful winds and rain from hurricanes and other tropical systems can wreak havoc on communities.
 Even if a storm doesn’t make landfall, the effects of the turbulent weather can threaten homes and businesses for weeks.

-When it comes to hurricane preparedness, there are many things you can do in advance to get your home and family ready for storm season.
+There are many things you can do in advance to get your home and family ready for storm season.
 Continue reading for tips on how to prepare for a hurricane.

 Are you ready for hurricane season?
 Image courtesy of Shutterstock